 Upon securing the appropriate permits, Hillwood’s goal is to begin construction in Fall of 2020, with the goal of opening the Hudson Logistics Center in Fall of 2021.

 Once fully operational, the Hudson Logistics Center will be the town’s largest employer by nearly three times, creating 1,400 direct, 420 indirect and 574 induced jobs.

 Hillwood and its traffic engineering professionals continue to work with the NH DOT, as well as the Town and its peer review traffic engineers, to ensure that traffic will be appropriately managed.
 We are confident we can present a solution that will improve the existing traffic issues.
 Hillwood is in discussions with the town to optimize the signal timing at four intersections and to turn the Mercury Systems driveway into a new public roadway to handle the increased traffic.
 Hillwood is also discussing with the town ways increase the number of turning lanes onto and off of Sagamore Bridge Road.

 The development will be reviewed thoroughly by the New Hampshire Department of Environmental Services, including its Air Resources Division.
 HLC will meet or exceed all applicable state and federal air quality standards.

-Approximately 150 to 200 tractor trailers and 35 to 50 box trucks, commonly used by many companies to make deliveries, will travel to and from the Logistics Center each day.
+We project 240 tractor trailer trucks and 40 box trucks, commonly used by many companies to make deliveries, will travel to and from the Logistics Center each day.
 The vast majority of the trucks entering and exiting the Hudson Logistics Center will come directly from the Everett Turnpike on Sagamore Bridge Road – two simple turns in both directions.

 The vast majority of the trucks entering and exiting the Hudson Logistics Center will come directly from the Everett Turnpike on Sagamore Bridge Road – two simple turns in both directions.